 The residency was part of the first edition of the European Media Art Platform (EMAP), aimed at European artists working with new technologies.
 The EMAP programme aims to encourage collaboration between artists and institutions using these media.
 LABoral is part of the network of members of the platform along with ten other prestigious European institutions.

 Project co-funded by the Creative Europe Programme of the European Union, and The Arts Council England.

 Current and Forthcoming Exhibitions 2020-21

-SUPERNATURAL: Sculptural Visions of the Future at Kunsthalle Tubingen from October 2020
+SUPERNATURAL: Sculptural Visions of the Future on now at Kunsthalle Tubingen until March 2021

-“ArchaeaBot” will be part of SUPERNATURAL: Sculptural Visions of the Future at KUNSTALLE TÜBINGEN, Germany, from 10th October 2020 – 3rd July 2021.
-The exhibition explores the future of physicality in the age of the Anthropocene.
+“ArchaeaBot” is part of SUPERNATURAL: Sculptural Visions of the Body at KUNSTALLE TÜBINGEN, Germany, from 10th October 2020 – 7th March 2021.
+The exhibition explores the future of corporeality in the age of the Anthropocene.

 Past Exhibitions 2020

 Touch Me Festival at the Nikolai Tesla Technical Museum, Zagreb, Croatia